Signaturgruppen-A-S/signaturgruppen-broker-documentation/transactionsigning/nemlogin-integrations.md

 }'
 ```

-The response is on the form, informing if the CPR and signer ID matches:
+The response is on the following form, informing if the CPR and signer ID matches:
 ```
 {
   "match": "bool"